Download My Mortgage Toolbox!

 Considering a reverse mortgage?
 Here’s what you need to know

-General Tim Hill, MBA 5 Nov
+General 5 Nov

 While a conventional mortgage advances you funds in order to buy a house, a reverse mortgage is just the opposite: It advances you funds from the house you already own.
 In this era of declining pensions, increased longevity and costly long-term care, are reverse mortgages a godsend?
 Or are they another symptom of growing debt?